Roche Bobois

-Roche Bobois is a French company that designs and retails furniture and home accessories.
+Roche Bobois ([ʁɔʃ bɔbwa]; stylized as roche bobois) is a French company which designs and retails furniture and home accessories.

 History

 In 1960, having become acquainted at the Copenhagen Furniture Fair, Philippe and François Roche joined forces with Jean-Claude and Patrick Chouchan to import Scandinavian furniture to Paris.
 Soon after, they added Scandinavian giftware, such as textiles, tableware and tapestries to their furniture ranges.
-Known as ‘complementary objects’, these accessories were sold in adjoining boutiques.
+Known as 'complementary objects', these accessories were sold in adjoining boutiques.

 1961: The first joint national advertising campaign was launched in Elle magazine.
 Two campaigns a year have been created every year since, over a period of nearly 50 years.
 Creation of the first joint catalogue and development of a joint national network of franchises based on retail alone with no ownership of manufacturing resources, a revolutionary business model at the time.

 1965: Opening of the first showroom outside France, in Belgium.